McLeodMoores/xl4j/docs/native-code.md

 =====================

 # Overview
-Many developers will not need to ever build the native code portion of XL4J and will usually consume the pre-built biniaries by pulling in zip files using Maven and expanding them into the final packaging folder, but for those interested in contributing new low level features, adding custom native functionality (e.g. native UDFs for extra performance), this guide is for you.
+Many developers will not need to ever build the native code portion of XL4J and will usually consume the pre-built binaries by pulling in zip files using Maven and expanding them into the final packaging folder, but for those interested in contributing new low level features, adding custom native functionality (e.g. native UDFs for extra performance), this guide is for you.